Minecraft Gamerules Guide - All Game Rules Explained

 tntExplodes | true | TNT can explode |

-In Bedrock, disabling respawnBlocksExplode makes respawn beds and anchors safe in inappropriate dimensions.
-With tntExplodes set to false, ignited TNT disappears without causing any damage.
+On Bedrock, disabling respawnBlocksExplode makes beds and respawn anchors harmless in inappropriate dimensions.
+With tntExplodes set to false, lit TNT disappears without causing any damage.

 /gamerule respawnBlocksExplode false